The Diploma of Science is a 1-year undergraduate course comprising 8 units.

 - A core Christian Studies unit - a unit introducting the Christian faith.
 Like the research unit, this unit is taken by students from all undergraduate courses at Sheridan.

 You will also choose elective units from a wide range of disciplines, including biology, chemistry, physics, geography, and information technology.

-Three years full-time or longer part-time.
+One year full-time or equivalent part-time.

 Full-time = minimum of twenty-four (24) or more credit points (or 8 standard units) in an academic year